tolgaouz/modal-comfy-worker/README.md

-# Modal ComfyUI API Deployment Repository
+# Modal ComfyUI API Worker

 This repository provides a template for deploying ComfyUI workflows as robust and scalable APIs using [Modal](https://modal.com/).
 It offers an opinionated yet flexible structure to streamline the process of turning your ComfyUI workflows into production-ready services.